BallMJ92/Listify/README.md

 # Listify

-A Python module containing functions for generating a variety of numerical lists
+A Python module containing functions for generating a variety of numerical lists.

+**Files**

+nlist - Contains functions for generating a variety of numerical lists